Is Poh Kong a proxy for gold?

 But then I got greedy.
 After managing to sell a tranche at RM 1.80 per share in Aug 2020, I decided to hold onto the balance waiting for the price to go higher.
 That was a mistake as the RM 1.80 per share price was transitory.
 The price started to drop but I thought that it was a temporary drop so I did not sell further.

 Unfortunately, as can be seen from the price chart, the price did not go back to RM 1.80 per share.
-From then till today, it had been hovering around RM 0.80 per share.
+From then it had been hovering around RM 0.80 per share for many years.
+However, in late March 2024 it started to go up so that as of 19 April 2024, it had risen to RM 1.10 per share.

-My returns from my investments in Poh Kong are summarized in Table 1.
+My returns from my investments in Poh Kong (as of mid 2022) are summarized in Table 1.
 I have broken down my investments into 2 – the 80,000 shares that were sold and the balance of 92,000 shares that I still hold.

 As can be seen, I achieved a compounded annual return of 15.7 % for the 80,000 tranches and 7.4 % for the balance.
 On an overall weighted average basis, the total return is 11.3 %.

-A decent return compared to keeping the monies in the bank.
+A decent return compared to keeping the money in the bank.
 However, if I was not greedy, and had sold all in 2020, I would have gotten a higher return overall.
-The challenge today is whether to continue to hold on or sell?
+The challenge today is whether to continue to hold on or sell.

 If I target the same 15.7 % compounded return for the 92,000 shares, I should be selling at an average price of RM 2.059 per share.
 This was based on the following assumptions: